 Hotel Atlas Chaouen

 Drive a few short minutes from the centre of Chefchaouen (or take a very inexpensive taxi ride from one of the many cabs around the city― fares are incredibly reasonable and the driver will know exactly where to take you) and swoon over more sweeping views from the balcony and outdoor pool of Hotel Atlas, which looks out over the city from the north and also offers an excellent view of the nearby Rif Mountains.
-They didn’t appear to have any issue with us walking through the hotel and out onto the balcony for photos, despite the fact that we weren’t guests.
+They didn’t appear to have any issue with us walking through the hotel and out onto the balcony for photos, despite the fact that we weren’t guests, but it’s probably a good idea to ask at the desk.

 Plaza Uta el-Hammam